DoctorEenot/4it.me-api/README.md

 This function returnes information about domain or ip adress

 port_scan(self,target:str,ports:list)
-So this funtion allows you check ports on the target on behalf of the 4it.me server
+So this funtion allows you to check ports on the target on behalf of the 4it.me server

 other functions are just functons of 4it.me api